GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 turn on sub- or superscript, etc., within words.
 These conditions are toggled on/off by the escape sequence @\ **x**, where **x** can be one of several types.
-The escape sequences recognized in *GMT* are listed in Table [tbl:escape].
+The escape sequences recognized in *GMT* are listed in Table :ref:`escape <tbl-escape>`.
 Only one level of sub- or superscript is supported.
 Note that under Windows the percent symbol indicates a batch variable, hence you must use two percent-signs for each one required in the escape sequence for font switching.

+.. _tbl-escape:

 +-------------------+----------------------------------------------------------------+
 +===================+================================================================+